top of page

 P1170420.jpg

-Call for Abstracts now open
+Call for Abstracts - Close

-The conference topic for 2023 is ''Meeting the challenges for a sustainable future''.
+The conference topic for 2023 is ''Meeting the Challenges for a Sustainable Future''.

 Our ecoforum/SustRem 2023 committees and sub-committees have collaboratively developed a fantastic selection of innovative and varied themes, to be presented at the conference in Melbourne, 10 -13 October 2023.